 Table 1.
 Development/Operation Software Packages

 Software Packages by Component

-The following table summarizes the component categories as described by Figure 1.
-Smarter Balanced Contract 11 Components.
+Tables 2 summarizes the component categories as described by Figure 1.
+Smarter Balanced Test Delivery System and Shared Services Components.
 The category identifiers will be used in the table below for brevity.